-6.2.2 Doctoral Level Thesis/ Dissertation
+6.3.2 Doctoral Level Thesis/ Dissertation

-The student's research programme shall be under the direction of a thesis supervisor.
-At the doctoral level, an advisory committee shall also be appointed, consisting of the supervisor as chair and normally two other members, which will periodically review the progress of the research.
+The student's research programme shall be under the direction of a thesis supervisor or co-supervisors.
+An Advisory Committee shall also be appointed, consisting of the supervisor or one of the co-supervisors as chair and normally two other members, which will periodically review the progress of the research.

-The thesis supervisor and at least one other member of the advisory committee shall be full-time members of the student's major department and of the Graduate Faculty.
+The thesis supervisor or at least one of the co-supervisors, and at least one other member of the Advisory Committee shall be full-time members of the student's major department and of the Graduate Faculty.